Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 Hummingbirds, butterflies and bees love native honeysuckle.
 Planting it in full sun or partial shade and moist soil will encourage the best flowering.
 The orange-red, trumpet-shaped flowers appear in clusters amongst the blue-green leaves, which persist through winter in southern states.Â

-Why we love it: Unlike a lot of other plants, trumpet honeysuckle grows in clay soil and near black walnut trees.
+Why we love it:Â Unlike a lot of other plants, trumpet honeysuckle grows in clay soil and near black walnut trees.

 Mandevilla

-Mandevilla, Annual, Perennial in zones 10 to 11
+Mandevilla, Zones 10 to 11 or Annual

-A drought-tolerant vine that can be grown in a container, hanging basket or right in the garden, mandevilla thrives in full sun to part shade and well-drained soil.
+A drought-tolerant hummingbird vine that can be grown in a container, hanging basket or right in the garden, mandevilla thrives in full sun to part shade and well-drained soil.
 You’ll find many new cultivars with white, pink, maroon, crimson and bicolor flowers.Â

-You can overwinter mandevilla indoors in a warm, sunny location.
+Why we love it: You can overwinter mandevilla indoors in a warm, sunny location.

 Cup and Saucer Vine

-The flowers have a sweet musky fragrance and are reportedly pollinated by bats.
+Why we love it: The flowers have a sweet musky fragrance and are reportedly pollinated by bats.

 Scarlet Runner Bean